Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Numerical Experiments

+We consider the 1D linear advection equation (\ref{eqn:linearTransportEquation}), where \( u(x, t) \) represents the scalar quantity (i.e, concentration, temperature, etc.) being transported as a function of space \( x \in \Omega \) and time \( t \in T \).
+The constant \( c \) is the advection velocity representing the rate at which the quantity is transported in the \( x \)-direction.

+For a given initial condition \( u(x, 0) = f(x) \) at \( t = 0 \), the solution to the linear advection equation is \( u(x, t) = f(x - ct) \).
+A commonly used initial condition in transport problems is Gaussian function (\ref{eqn:gaussian_function}) \cite{fresca2021comprehensive, Geelen2023}, parameterized by its mean \( \mu \) and standard deviation \( \sigma \).
+In this study, we utilize the linear advection equation to describe the evolution of a Gaussian wave.
+The initial condition is defined as:

-We consider a parameterized 1D Gaussian function (\ref{eq:gaussian}) to mimic 1D soliton waves, in which constant $\alpha$ = 1, \textit{x} $\in [ 0, 10.25 ]$ is spacial coordinate, \text{t} is mean and $\sigma^2$ is variance, where $\sigma$ is the standard deviation.
-Here, $\sigma$ is kept constant, we parameterize the mean \text{t} $\in [ 0, 10.25 ]$, where changing \text{t} shifts the distribution and for our convenience we consider the mean \text{t} parameter as time, to treat this as a parameterized time-dependent problem.
-The main reason to consider this test case is to illustrate the complete workflow of the algorithm.
-We generate a database consisting of 20 parameters and their corresponding snapshots w.r.t to 256 equidistant nodes x $ \in [0,10.25] $, as shown in \autoref{fig:1Doriginal_gaussian_snaps}, from which we divide 50$\%$ of the database as training set (\autoref{fig:train database}, Left) and the rest as testing set.
+where mean \( \mu \) represents the initial position of the wave, while standard deviation \( \sigma \) determines the width of the wave.
+In this case, both values are kept constant, \( \mu = 0.75 \) and \( \sigma = 2 \).
+The solution to the linear advection equation with this initial condition is obtained in closed form.
+As we are dealing with time-dependent problems, we parametrize time within the range \( t \in [0, 10]\).
+At each time instance \(t \), the quantity \( u(x, t) \) simply shifts along the \( x \)-axis at a constant rate \( c = 1 \) without changing its shape.
+We considered this test case to illustrate the complete workflow of the proposed algorithm.
+We generate a database consisting of 21 snapshots at uniformly sampled time instances \( t \in [0, 10]\), over 256 equidistant nodes $ x \in [0, 12] $, as shown in \autoref{fig:1Doriginal_gaussian_snaps}.
+We divide 50$\%$ of the database as a training set (\autoref{fig:train database}, Left) and the rest as a testing set. \\